cabfile/cabbr/README.md

 Lastly, it writes everything it has done into out.wav.
 # When not to use Workers
-* The expression has persisting variables that change, e.g. reverb/echo - as they will be reset each time a new part is reached, which isn't that big of a deal, but still undesirable.
+* The expression is stateful - or in other words has persisting variables that change, e.g. reverb/echo - as they will be reset each time a new part is reached, which can make the result sound strange.
-* The expression uses its own `t` - the entire song will reset each time a new part is reached.
+** If the expression uses its own `t` (for some incomprehensible reason), it will be completely reset each time a new part is reached.